-Carpools are very useful arrangements for busy moms.
-But there's a bit more to carpools than just alternating driving days.
+Carpools are very useful arrangements for busy parents.
+But there's a bit more to them than just alternating driving days.

 Choose your carpool participants wisely.
 Set up carpools with parents at your kids' school or parents whose kids are involved in the same weekly activities as yours.

 Try to find other moms in your neighborhood.
 If you have to drive 10 miles out of your way every fourth day for one far-flung kid, the carpool may not be worth it.

 Make sure the other moms are somewhat reliable and are safe drivers.
 Want to know for sure?
-Ask your kids the first week.
+Ask your kids after the first week.
 They'll tell you whether they drive like you or not.
 (You can interpret the results.)
 These are your babies we're talking about here.

 Wait until a child has entered her front door before driving off.
 Make sure the other parent drivers do, too.